Here’s What They’re Saying

 Like most publishers, we just don’t have the time or resources to send feedback on manuscripts.
 However, by going through the assessment process, you’ll be given very specific, comprehensive feedback on your story.
 You’ll also be given the rubric to help you with future story creation and subsequent submissions to publishers.

 Rate 4.5 W.I.N.K.S or more (90+) and we’ll more than likely publish your story.

-We road-tested our rubric at the recent SCBWI ACT conference, with 17 assessments in one day.
+We road-tested our rubric at the June SCBWI ACT conference, with 17 assessments in one day.
 The feedback was outstanding!.
 (You can read some of the testimonials at the top of this page.)
-In comparison to the general submission pool, where we sign on average 1 story per 100 submissions, we’ve signed 4 stories from our first 50 assessments in the first month alone.
+In comparison to the general submission pool where 1 story per 100 submissions may get signed, we’ve signed 4 stories from our first 50 assessments.

 *A Larrikinism that allows rule breaking when it comes to changing the spelling of a word so it shoehorns into your acronym.